Ranunculus kazusensis

 nodes onto the waters' bottoms and sway downstream.
 Submerged leaves

-are of alternate phyllotaxis, 2-3cm in height, each is tri- to
+are of alternate phyllotaxis, 2-3cm in height; each is tri- to

-portions are yellow.
-Bloom time: Maybe throughout the year. |
+yellow.
+Bloom time: June-October. |